The Best Time to Scuba Dive in Tonga(c) Tonga Ministry of Tourism

 Summer Diving in Tonga

-Summer in Tonga runs from December to April and is also known as the wet season.
+Summer in Tonga runs from November to April and is also known as the wet season.
 This time is usually hotter and more humid in Tonga, making scuba diving a pretty relieving experience from the heat.
 Sea temperatures are typically around 24°C (75°F), while air temperatures are between 23 and 31°C (74-88°F).
-A 3mm full-length or a shortie wetsuit is usually suitable for these months.
+A 3 mm full-length or a shortie wetsuit is usually suitable for these months.

-December to April also falls into the wet season and the cyclone season in the South Pacific, where the average precipitation per month is 210mm (8.3″).
-As a result, these months tend to have slightly less water visibility, but still averages around 30m and rarely dropping below 20m.
+November to April also falls into the wet season and the cyclone season in the South Pacific, where the average precipitation per month is 210 mm (8.3 in).
+As a result, these months tend to have slightly less water visibility but still average around 30 m (98 ft) and rarely drop below 20 m (66 ft).

 An advantage of a scuba diving trip in summer in Tonga is that it’s the tourist low season.
 This means that you can often find yourself in resorts with little to no one around, discounts on accommodations and sometimes even flights, and having entire dive sites to yourself (and your buddy and dive instructor, of course).